 Colon cancer is a serious and growing problem.
-In the US it is the third most common type of cancer and third leading cause of cancer-related death.
-About 4.3 percent of the population is predicted to be diagnosed with colon cancer in the lifetime.
-There are 40.1 per 100,000 people are being diagnosed with colon cancer each year.
+In the US it is the third most common type of cancer and the third leading cause of cancer-related death.
+About 4.3 percent of the population is predicted to be diagnosed with colon cancer in their lifetime.
+There are 40.1 per 100,000 people are diagnosed with colon cancer each year.
 14.8 per 100,000 die from colon cancer.

 Symptoms Of Colon Cancer

 There are many potential causes for abdominal discomfort and digestive problems besides cancer.
 It is important to seek medical help and get regular screening to receive the proper diagnosis and in the case of colon cancer, early detection is vital.